Satyadarshin/GrandDesigner/README.md

 In the `GrandDesigner` directory, copy `.env-example` to `.env` and set the database details.
 When you first start the Docker system, it will create a new database with the details you've specified.
 You can set the `MARIABD_*` variables to whatever you like with the exception of `MARIADB_HOST` which has to stay set as the name of the MariaDB container (defined in `docker-compose.yml`).
 The database passwords should be 16 characters randomly generated.

+You will need to set up a wp-config.php with .env variables.

 #### 4. Start the Docker Containers:

 Run the following command from the `GrandDesigner` directory to start